ibm-cloud-docs/EventStreams/mirroring.md

 This feature is only available for service instances that use the Enterprise plan.

 The current features are:

-- Mirror topics and consumer groups between two {{site.data.keyword.messagehub}} service instances
+- Mirror topics and consumer groups between two {{site.data.keyword.messagehub}} service instances.
-- SLA of 99.99% availability, consistent with that of the {{site.data.keyword.messagehub}} service
+- SLA of 99.99% availability, consistent with the {{site.data.keyword.messagehub}} service.
-- Monitoring by using {{site.data.keyword.mon_full}}
+- Monitoring by using {{site.data.keyword.mon_full}}.

 The current limitations are:

-- Enablement and disablement is by using a support ticket
+- Enablement and disablement are by using a support ticket.
-- Unidirectional
+- Unidirectional.

 Before you start mirroring, consider the following points:
 - For seamless switchover, applications are to follow the coding guidelines.